 10:30-10:45 AM: Vape weed

 After that, I headed outside to vape for about 15 minutes.
 I wanted the experiment to reflect my real life usage, so I wasn’t planning on getting baked out of my mind, but obviously I wanted to feel the effects of the weed.
 I smoked an indica that contains 20 percent THC, which is on the higher end of the spectrum.
 My vape chamber’s capacity is about a third of a gram.
-When I finished, I felt baked, ranking myself at about a six out of ten.
-Mostly, I just felt a bit looser and more relaxed.
+When I finished, I felt baked, ranking myself at about a six out of 10.
+Mostly I just felt a bit looser and more relaxed.
 In that moment, I wouldn’t have driven.

 11:15 AM: Blood test and driving simulator

-About an half hour after consuming cannabis, I took another blood test.
+About half hour after consuming cannabis, I took another blood test.
 Then I tried the driving simulator again.
 I didn’t crash this time, but I was overly slow and I passed by a school bus flashing its lights.
 But the simulator isn’t a scientific means of measuring cannabis impairment—and you can potentially improve each time just by getting more used to it.

 11:45 AM: Standardized field sobriety test